 As licensed plumbers, we are mindful that non-compliant plumbing is a public health risk.
 I reiterate most of the non-compliant work is knowingly and deliberate which is ultimately negligent behaviour.
 Sooner or later insurance companies and no-win no-pay lawyers will awaken to the fact that this non-compliance is negligence resulting in the plumbing industry as a whole is portrayed as cowboys with no integrity ripping off poor property owners.

 This is a scenario where no one wins except the lawyers.
 As a critical industry plumbers cannot allow a perception that plumbers as a whole are unable to undertake legally compliant work.
 We certainly need no more regulation we just need the existing laws and regulations enforced to protect the community’s health as a whole.

 The pricing and terminology are deliberately deceptive and are a scam.
-I will categorically state the prices are absolutely bullshit and lies.
+I will categorically state the prices are absolutely bullshit and lies, for most installations.